 If symptoms, other than fever, are not improving, continue to isolate until symptoms are improving or until after Day 10.

 If the confirmed case has severe symptoms, or is at high risk of serious disease or has questions concerning care, they should contact their healthcare provider for available treatments.

-Infected persons should wear a well-fitting mask around others for a total of 10 days, especially in indoor settings.*
+Wear a well-fitting mask around others for a total of 10 days, especially in indoor settings.*

 *After ending isolation (no fever without the use of fever-reducing medications and symptoms are improving), confirmed cases may remove their mask sooner than Day 10 if they have two sequential negative tests at least one day apart.
 If antigen test results are positive, the person may still be infectious and should continue wearing a mask and wait at least one day before taking another test.

 Infected persons should notify close contacts to encourage them to get tested 3-5 days after exposure.
 Learn more on how to notify close contacts through the guidance on What to Do If You Test Positive for COVID-19.

 Persons infected within the prior 30 days do not need to be tested, quarantined, or excluded from work unless symptoms develop.